-Leather-upholstered gliders are also best to use because whether you get a new one or used one, they would be free of dust mites in cloth-upholstered ones.
+Leather-upholstered gliders are best to use because whether you get a new or used one, they will be free of dust mites that appear in cloth-upholstered gliders.

-And the best part is that after your child outgrows its use, you can change its upholstery and move it into the den where you can have your occasional cup of coffee in.
+And the best part is that after your child outgrows its use, you can change its upholstery and move it into the den where you can have your occasional cup of coffee.
 Nothing lost at all.

 What is the first thing you notice in a house where there are children?
-Can you guess?
-If you said toys, then, you must be a genius.
-Toys are usually the markers of the presence of a child in a home.
+If you said toys, then you must be a genius.
+Toys are usually the markers of a child’s presence in a home.

 This doesn’t mean that everyone who steps into your house has to trip and fall by stepping on a toy.

-Please, note that a shelf can serve as a storage cart but if you choose, you can have them differently.
+Please, note that a shelf can serve as a storage cart but if you choose, you can have them separately.

-These are shelves that are hung on the wall (as the name implies).
-The idea behind this shelf is to take off as many things as possible from the floor and in a more visible place.
+These are shelves that are hung on the wall, as the name implies.
+The idea behind this shelf is to take off as many things as possible from the floor and put them in a more visible place.
 It can also serve as a decorative piece.

 These are more like storage carts that are hung inside a closet.
-If your baby will be sharing the same closet with you, a hanging closet is what you need to separate his/her things from yours.
+If your baby will be sharing the same closet with you, a hanging shelve is what you need to separate his things from yours.

 These are shelves that look more like drawers.
 They are placed on the ground and most of them have doors for your child’s safety.
-Most floor shelves are used to store the child’s gears.
-Some parents choose to use the top of their floor shelves as changing tables.
+Most floor shelves are used to store the child’s gears but some parents choose to use the top of their floor shelves as changing tables.

-As your baby grows older, they will get more independent and desire to do things their own way.
-One of these things is eating by themselves.
-Much more than eating by themselves, you might also need the occasional breaks from holding your baby and what better place to “strap them in” than in a strong, sturdy highchair.
+As your baby grows older, he will get more independent and desire to do things on his own.
+One of these things is eating by himself.
+You will also need the occasional breaks from holding your baby and what better place to “strap him in” than in a strong, sturdy highchair.

-That is why you need to invest in a sturdy and easy-to-clean high chair.
-The high chair should be balanced on the ground enough to keep from toppling over with a wiggling baby in it.
-It should also be easy to clean of food stains and bits that will definitely get rubbed on it.
+That is why you need to invest in a sturdy and easy-to-clean highchair.
+It should be balanced on the ground, enough to keep a wiggling baby from toppling over in it.
+It should also be easy to clean because bits of food will definitely get rubbed on it.

 A convertible high chair is a great choice since you get to use it for different purposes – eating, rocking, and plain sitting.

-It is important to check and see that your baby’s high chair is one that has passed the safety tests by the relevant manufacturer’s association of the country that you live in.
+It is important to check to see if your baby’s highchair is one that has passed the safety tests by the relevant manufacturer’s association of the country that you live in.

 Check for proper restraints

-A reliable and durable highchair should have waist and crotch restraints or straps to keep your baby properly secured during feedings or while just enjoying a timeout with any member of the family.
+A reliable and durable highchair should have waist and crotch restraints or straps.
+This will help to keep your baby properly secured during feedings or while just enjoying a timeout with any member of the family.